vanshvekariya/Music-Maven/tempo-queries/README.md

 * **PI.4 (Expected):** Implement a caching mechanism to store computed BPMs for the dataset to avoid re-processing.
 * **PI.5 (Advanced):** Create a "confidence score" metric that flags tracks where the tempo is ambiguous or fluctuating.

+---

-### Apoorva Chadda
+### **Apoorva Chadda**

 **Objective: Build a music feature dataset, cluster songs, and identify originals from short audio or lyrics snippets.**

 * **PI.1 (Advanced):** Build a dataset contaning below features against each audio file:

 	Timbre (how the song sounds)
 	These are the most important for clustering.
 	- MFCCs (mean + variance)
 	- Spectral centroid
 	- Spectral bandwidth
 	- Spectral contrast
 	- Spectral rolloff
 	- Zero-crossing rate
 	- RMS energy
 	These describe brightness, warmth, sharpness, noisiness, etc.

 	Rhythm (how the song moves)
 	Useful for grouping songs with similar groove.
 	- Tempo (BPM)
 	- Beat histogram
 	- Inter-beat intervals (cadence)
 	- Onset strength statistics

 	Harmony (what chords/notes dominate)
 	Great for genre clustering.
 	- Chroma features (mean + variance)
 	- Tonnetz (tonal centroid features)

 	Energy & Dynamics
 	Captures loudness patterns.
 	- RMS energy (mean, variance)
 	- Mel-spectrogram energy distribution

 * **PI.2 (Advanced):** Using the above dataset, we will implement unsupervised machine learning through DBSCAN to cluster similar types of songs in the same groupings.

 	-Identify songs in the same clusters by breaking them down into themes of genre, energy, and cadence - In case compute complexity increases, instead of using pandas, we will be able to using Spark Python.

 * **PI.3 (Advanced):**  User-generated music often modifies audio (tempo, beats, remix, lo-fi) while keeping lyrics unchanged.
 Identify the original song from short audio segments or lyrics snippets, even under transformations.
 Support robust matching for partial or distorted inputs.
 Inspired by Shazam, SoundHound, and YouTube Content ID for copyright enforcement.

 	- Use segment-level audio similarity and lyrics-based text similarity (cosine & Jaccard) for reliable identification.

 ---